open-mmlab/mmflow/docs/en/user_guides/visualization.md

     --cfg-options default_hooks.visualization.draw=True default_hooks.visualization.interval=1
 ```

-The default backend of visualizatin is `LocalVisBackend`, which means storing the visualization results locally.
+The default backend of visualization is `LocalVisBackend`, which means storing the visualization results locally.
 Backend related configuration is in `configs/_base_/default_runtime.py`.
-In order to enable TensorBoard visualization as well, modify the `visulizer` just as this [configuration](#tensorboard-configuration):
+In order to enable TensorBoard visualization as well, modify the `visulizer` just as this [configuration](#tensorboard-configuration).
 Assume the `vis_data` path of a particular test is

 ```shell